MinimalistTraveler/face-recongition/README.md

-# Face recognition app v1.0
+# Face recognition app v1.0 Server

 ## What does it do?